zalacer/projects-tn/CoreJavaForTheImpatient/README.txt

-This project is in Eclipse Java Project format and requires Java 8.
+This project features solutions for the 209 exercises in Core Java® for the Impatient by Cay S. Horstmann.
+It is in Eclipse Java Project format and requires Java 8.

 Some exercise solutions require a 3rd party library.
-Jars for these dependencies are available in the 3rdPartyDependencies folder and are available for download from external websites as follows:
+Jars for these dependencies are in the 3rdPartyDependencies folder and are available for download from external websites as follows:

 1. Apache Commons Lang 3.4
    http://mvnrepository.com/artifact/org.apache.commons/commons-lang3/3.4